Xyfir/Documentation/xyfir-annotations/integration.md

     id: number,
     book_title: string,
     book_authors: string,
-    set_title: string,
+    title: string,
-    set_description: string
+    description: string
   }]
 }
 ```

-**Note:** `set_description` may be in Markdown format.
+**Note:** `description` may be in Markdown format.
 It is recommended to parse the Markdown to HTML or plain text.
 Otherwise you may see formatting characters in the set's description.

 ### Advanced Searches